COVID-19 FAQs: please click here for full information on closure and cancellations

 Can I bring my own refreshments?

-Refreshments consumed within the building must have been purchased at the Crypt Bar.
+Refreshments consumed within the building must have been purchased from our Café Bar.
 Drinking in the concert hall is only permitted for contemporary music shows and selected classical.

 Can I smoke?